grpc/proposal/L73-java-binderchannel/wireformat.md

 Three types of binder are involved in our implementation.

-*   The _endpoint binder_, owned by the OnDeviceServerEndpoint instance, and returned from concrete services onBind method.
+*   The _endpoint binder_, owned by the BinderServer or OnDeviceServerEndpoint instance, and returned from the host Android service's onBind method.
 *   The _client binder_, owned by the ClientTransport implementation within the Channel.
 *   The _server binder_, owned by the ServerTransport implementation.

-A single endpoint binder exists for each endpoint.
+A single endpoint binder exists for each BinderServer or OnDeviceServerEndpoint.
 A client binder / server binder pair is created for each transport pair.

 ## Transaction Types